izqui/whoop-mcp/README.md

 ## Security Notes

-- Never commit `.env` or token files
+- Never commit `.env` or `.whoop-tokens.json` files
 - Keep your Client Secret secure
-- Tokens are stored in your home directory (`~/.whoop-mcp/`) by default
+- Tokens are stored in the project root as `.whoop-tokens.json`
 - Tokens are never transmitted except to WHOOP
-- Use `WHOOP_TOKEN_FILE` environment variable to store tokens in a custom location if needed

 ## Contributing